Skip to Content

 SFMTA's Jeffrey Tumlin at Sunday Streets Valencia

-SFMTA's Jeffrey Tumlin at Sunday Streets Valencia last summer.
-He said the street would see improvements by the end of 2022.
+SFMTA's Jeffrey Tumlin at Sunday Streets Valencia in 2022, before the center-running lane was built.
 Photo: Streetsblog/Rudick

 Wasn't that the point of building "pilots" from Market to 15th in 2019 and from Cesar Chavez to Duncan in 2017?
 Yes, the pandemic changed things a bit, but riding on Valencia is still fundamentally the same high-stress, dangerous street it was before.